 - It’s up to individual merchants to categorize themselves correctly, and in some cases businesses may not have the categories you’d expect

+These bonus categories are just one of the many reasons to consider picking up these cards.
 With that out of the way, let’s look at how many bonus points each card earns in various categories, and how those categories are defined.

-Dining & restaurants
+Dining & restaurants — earn 3x Chase points

 - This includes merchants with sit-down or eat-in dining, including fast food restaurants and fine dining establishments